Windsor Community Museum

 Windsor Community Museum is a historical museum located in Windsor, Ontario, Canada which displays artifacts from Windsor.
 It is located at François Baby House, built in 1812 by François Baby, a prominent French-Canadian (which is now designated as a National Historic Site).

 The museum was founded as the Hiram Walker Historical Museum because Hiram Walker and Sons Limited donated a lot of money for the restoration of the Baby House.
 In 1991 the museum's name was changed to the "François Baby House: Windsor's Community Museum" in an attempt alleviate confusion between the museum and the Hiram Walker Company.
 Also, the name did not accurately reflect the museum's aim or purpose.
 In 1996 the museum was given the name Windsor's Community Museum.
 The name became Museum Windsor in 2016 with the opening of the second location, the Chimczuk Museum (401 Riverside Dr W).

 The building now houses over 15,000 artifacts and documents which hold particular importance to the history of Windsor and the greater Essex County, Ontario region.
 The museum was founded in 1958 by local amateur historian and merchant, George Fortune Macdonald (1877-1959) and is now administered by the City of Windsor.
-The Museum also runs and operates the Interpretation Centre located behind the Duff Baby House.
-This particular building is used mostly for educational programs.
+Under the umbrella of Museum Windsor, they also offer occasional tours of the Duff Baby House, and run the historic tours of Streetcar No. 351 at the Legacy Beacon.